Read more about this in W4GF focused advocacy statements…..

-As early as April and May this year, W4GF urged the Global Fund to:
+As early as April 2020, W4GF urged the Global Fund to:

 - Remain alert to the gendered aspects of COVID-19 and to support countries to flatten the curve of inequalities given the increases in domestic violence, and weakening access to sexual and reproductive health services – both of which also put women and girls at increased risk of HIV